 Learning is a process that occurs in a student’s mind, and thus all learning is necessarily blended: a combination of instructor-guided activities and student self-directed curiosity, research, and practice.
 I believe that the biggest factors in student success are strong motivation and self-knowledge.
 My role as a teacher is to foster these attitudes in my students.
+I aim to make my classroom a place where genuine relationships are fostered, where high standards are matched by a high level of support.

 To develop the motivation to succeed, students need a clear vision of how the subject relates to them personally, some autonomy to study problems they have a personal interest in, and the confidence to believe that they are capable of mastering the subject matter.
 Students are often bogged down by the sheer number of facts in biology courses because they fail to see how individual details fit into a context they care about.
 I try to foster students’ motivation by relating cellular and physiological processes to human health and current news articles.
 My students make concept map posters that identify the major processes in each body system and relate each small detail to those major processes, and they create comics about immune processes and relate them to more familiar situations.